PandasThumb/pandasthumb.github.io/_posts/2024/2024-07-12-vitalism-NZ-science_education.md

 ---
-title: Vitalism in New Zealand science education, in Science Magazine
+title: Vitalism in New Zealand science education in Science Magazine
-date: 2024-07-12 08:00:00 -1:00
+date: 2024-07-12 08:00:00 -0:24
 author: Nick Matzke
 ---